6heLL66/trello-clone/README.md

 # Local Start

 IF you wanna start app local you should create local mysql using DBSchema.sql file.
-Than you must create .env file in root directory with db credentials `
+Than you must create .env file in root directory with db credentials \n `
 DB_HOST=<your db host>
 DB_USERNAME=<your db username>